 Artificial nipples with a long narrow teat and/or a very wide base may force your baby to make a small mouth around the narrow length of the nipple similar to the mouth position when sucking on a straw.
 This could create bad habits with your baby’s latch when they breastfeed.

 Trial and error

 Be aware that the branding of bottles is not very reliable.
 Claims that one is closer to breastfeeding than another can usually be disregarded.
-Look for a nipple that suits your baby, you may need to try a few to see which works best to prop your baby’s mouth wide open with the bottle teat deep in his mouth.
+Look for a bottle teat that suits your baby.
+You may need to try a few different teat shapes to see which works best to prop your baby’s mouth wide open with the bottle teat deep in his mouth.
 See Best Bottle for a Breastfed Baby? for more information about shapes and characteristics of teats that can support or undermine breastfeeding.

 #2 Encourage rooting and gaping

 Encouraging the rooting reflex and waiting for a wide gape before your baby takes the bottle teat in his mouth replicates how a baby takes a big mouth full of breast (not just the nipple).
 Brushing your baby’s lips gently with the tip of the bottle nipple will trigger his reflex to open his mouth to search for the nipple.
-When he opens his mouth at its widest point, offer the teat and encourage your baby to take the entire artificial nipple into his mouth right up to the cap.
+When he opens his mouth at its widest point, offer the teat and encourage your baby to take the entire artificial nipple into his mouth close to the cap.
 If the bottle nipple is too long for your baby’s mouth, this could make him gag, so be guided by your baby and choose a shorter teat if needed.